KARINA CASIANO

 * January - May 2001

-A bold play about Puerto Rican identity and sovereignty, it was inspired by the cultural and ideological shock Casiano received as a Latina U.S. citizen on her one-year trip to South America in 1998.
+A play about Puerto Rican identity and sovereignty, inspired by the cultural and ideological shock Casiano experienced as a Latina U.S. citizen on her one-year trip to South America in 1998.
 With bittersweet humor, the play raises the question of the role of Puerto Ricans in their country's political and social destiny.

-A deceived and jaded prostitute leads the audience through the travels of a young wide-eyed girl who leaves her country in search of a more fulfilling life.
-A disturbingly practical flight attendant and an enigmatic nightclub employee show her an envious, fed-up "third world," putting her motivations to the test.
-As she confronts the complexity of her country's political and national identity with some distance, she comes to realize how fragile dignity can be.
+A jaded prostitute leads the audience through the journey of a young wide-eyed girl who leaves her country in search of a more fulfilling life.
+A practical flight attendant and an enigmatic nightclub employee show her an envious, fed-up "Third World," testing her own motivations.
+As she confronts the complexity of her country's political and national identity with some distance, the girl comes to realize how fragile dignity can be.

 "Bold, experimental, multilingual theater exploring the role of individuals within society."